 With a targeted Facebook ad, you can get theme park ads in front of people who may simply be thinking about, but not actively looking for, things to do that weekend.

-With Google AdWords, get content/promotions in front of people who are actively looking for what your clients are offering.
+With Google Ads, get content/promotions in front of people who are actively looking for what your clients are offering.
 With Facebook Ads, get content/promotions in front of people who are passively interested.

 Used together, the two platforms allow you to attract traffic from all types of users.